Table of contents

 acknowledgement of receipt and a qualified reply in the course of

-I usually resend the notification once, eventually with
+within one week I usually resend the notification once, eventually

-another week I usually disclose the bugs, weaknesses and/or
+reply within another week I usually disclose the bugs, weaknesses

 - If you consider a bug, weakness and/or (security) vulnerability I

 reported to you not as (security) vulnerability I

 - If you decline to fix a bug, weakness and/or (security)